fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ### Generate staking public key

-Next, we’ll create the public key which we will use within the Particl Desktop/Core to activate Cold Staking.
+Next, we’ll create the public key which we will use within the Rhombus Desktop/Core to activate Cold Staking.
 We'll use Partyman utility for this as well.

 To generate a new staking public key: